 Everyone has their reasons for exploring a career as a vet nurse.
 You love animals.
 Great, come join the club.
 You like hard work.
 Perfect.
 You like science and learning new things every day.
 Yes!
 You want a great paying job that will allow you to retire in ten years.
 Not quite.

-People with a vet nurse career make on average between $40,000-$50,000 a year, maybe more if you develop specialist skills in surgery or rehabilitation.
-While that is a respectable income, it will not make you rich.
-Even with the long hours and overtime, retiring early is not going to be in your future, unless you win the lottery.
+People with a vet nurse job in Australia make on average between $45,000 – $55,000 a year, and up to $70,000 – $80,000 if you develop specialist skills in surgery, rehabilitation or emergency and critical care, or progress into being a Veterinary Practice Manager.
+While that is a respectable income, it will not make you rich beyond your wildest dreams.
+Even with overtime or working as a locum relief veterinary professional, retiring early is unlikely to be in your future, unless you win the veterinary lottery.

 While you may have dreamed of owning a private island and a yacht to travel the world, a vet nurse career may not make that happen.
 That doesn’t mean that the job isn’t rewarding in its own way.
 All of the money in the world will not make you feel as good as it does to save a life.
 The wagging tails and purring kittens that you meet every day will feed your soul.
 The hug that you get from a client whose pet you helped save, is worth more than all the cash.

 So, having a career as a vet nurse has its ups and downs, just like any career.
 If you are looking for a new job working with animals, then becoming a vet nurse may be the perfect fit for you.
 But, before you jump in with both feet do your research and make sure it’s a good fit for you.
 You can always start as a vet receptionist or animal attendant first and see how it goes.
-Or, if you already know you can handle the hard days then get started on your studies and your job search.
+Or, if you already know you can handle the challenges that we have shared here, then get started on your studies and start planning your vet nurse job search.